Moment maps and stability of holomorphic submersions: Preliminaries

 Since the $ h_i$ form an orthonormal basis with respect to $\omega^n$, we obtain that

 which is a perturbation of the identity map of $\mf{k}$.
 Thus for all sufficiently small $x$, $\Pi_{1,x}$ is also an isomorphism. \end{proof}

-Let $\omega_{\m{U}}$ be the relatively K\"ahler metric on $\m{U}$ after the change in the holomorphy potential $\varphi$ coming from Theorem \ref{Thm:Kuranishi}.
+Let $\omega_{\m{U}}$ be the relatively Hermitian metric on $\m{U}$ after the change given by the potential $\varphi$ coming from Theorem \ref{Thm:Kuranishi}.
 We next compute an expansion of the induced moment map $\mu$ about the origin of $V$.
 By definition,

 where we go back to intepreting $x \in V$ as $(0,1)$-form with values in the holomorphic tangent bundle to make sense of the Lie derivative.

 The origin of $V$ is a fixed point of the action.
 By identifying $T_0V$ with $\widetilde{H}^1$, we consider on $\widetilde{H}^1$ the linear symplectic form